-At Townfield Primary School, we follow the statutory content of the National Curriculum for Music, adapting it to meet the needs of our pupils.
-We use the Charanga music scheme as the basis of our music provision.
+At Townfield Primary School, we follow the statutory content of the national curriculum for Music, adapting it to meet the needs of our pupils.
+We use the Kapow music scheme as the basis of our music provision and have a specialised music teacher to deliver this curriculum.
 This scheme builds up skills carefully, ensuring progression as children move through the school.
 We are committed to delivering exciting lessons, which engage all our pupils.

 At our school, children have access to music through weekly lessons, as well as other enrichment opportunities, such as peripatetic music lessons, school clubs and performances in the local community.
 Furthermore, to enrich their ‘cultural capital’, pupils in upper KS2 visit a live orchestral performance at the Liverpool Philharmonic.

 In lessons, we focus on the skills of listening, evaluating, singing, playing, improvising, composing and performing.
 Children develop confidence and become more adept at working effectively with others, sharing their ideas, negotiating and finding creative solutions.
 Knowledge and skills are constantly revisited and refreshed to ensure that they become embedded.
 To support them in this, we prioritise the teaching and practising of key subject vocabulary.

 We have created end points for each topic and milestones for the end of each year to show what pupils should know and should be able to do.
 These are assessed at the end of each unit.
 As the children revisit each strand of learning, either in the same year or in subsequent years, their teachers will know what prior learning should have taken place.
 These milestones have been created to ensure a meaningful progression of skills across the school.